pavan-vl/Pilot-Vitals-Monitoring-Jacket/README.md

 The source code for both Transmitter and Receiver are provided.

-The source code to obtain I2C address of all I2C device connected is also provided as "I2C_ADDR_FINDER.ino".
+The source code to obtain I2C address of all I2C devices connected is also provided as "I2C_ADDR_FINDER.ino".

 The source code to obtain MAC address of a ESP-32 module connected is also provided as "ESP_32_MAC_ADDR_FINDER.ino".